We may earn affiliate commissions for the recommended products. Learn more.

 1Password and Proton Pass desktop apps work on Windows, Mac, and Linux devices.
 The installation process was straightforward with both, and I had no issues setting up my vaults.

 The Proton Pass desktop app looks identical on Windows and Mac, which improves cohesion.
 The app’s left side includes menus for navigating between vaults and enabling various settings.
 Meanwhile, the middle shows the saved items, while each item’s specific details are further on the right.
 It looks good overall, although it took me a while to get used to it.
-For example, I couldn’t find the password generator anywhere and only later realized that it became available when creating a new entry.
+For example, I couldn’t find the password generator anywhere and only later realized that it becomes available when creating a new entry.

 Proton Pass interface on desktop